StoreHost/Mocis.SH/readme.md

 ## Getting Started

-Download the setup.pl file and execute it.
+Download the mocis.sh file and execute it.
 The instalation is from this point self-explanatory.

 ### Prerequisites